The S&P is having its worst start to a year since 1939 - KTVZ

 The S&P 500 fell more than 13% between January and April of this year.
 That’s the worst four-month start to a year since 1939, when longtime legendary investor Warren Buffett was just nine years-old.

 Comparing today’s stock market to 83 years ago isn’t an entirely apples-to-Apple comparison — for one, the S&P was made up of only 90 companies back then.
 But it has clearly been an abysmal first third of the year for investors from any reference point.
-The Dow is down 9% and the tech-heavy Nasdaq plummeted 21%.
+The Dow was down 9% through April and the tech-heavy Nasdaq plummeted 21%.

+Stocks finished higher on a wild day of trading Monday.
+The Dow rose 84 points, or 0.3%, after falling more than 525 points earlier in the session.
+The S&P 500 increased 0.6% while the Nasdaq gained 1.6%.

 There is an old Wall Street adage that many investors “sell in May and go away.”
 It’s a pithy reference to the theory that bullish traders take a break during the summer and early autumn months and that stocks will typically fall until just before the winter holidays.

 But this year the big sell-off may already have happened, as there appears to have been a fair amount of panic-induced stock selling recently.
-The CNN Business Fear & Greed Index, which measures seven indicators of market sentiment, is trading in Fear territory and is not far from Extreme Fear levels.
+The CNN Business Fear & Greed Index, which measures seven indicators of market sentiment, was in Fear mode after briefly falling into Extreme Fear territory Monday.

 Investors already have gone away … and might now come back